 In Vietnam, coffee plants are cultivated up to an altitude of 3600 feet and not just one species of bean.
 In fact, Vietnamese coffee usually contains more than one kind of coffee bean, such as Arabica and Robusta beans which are typically mixed together to make a delicious blend.

-And the secret of Vietnam's Coffee…
+What is the secret of Vietnam's Coffee?

 The secret to the wonderful flavor of Vietnamese coffees is undoubtedly the coffee roasting method.
 Beans are roasted slowly at lower than standard temperatures so that the beans do not burn.